harness-community/harness-replicate-pipeline/README.md

 - Connectors
 - Secrets
-- Templates
 - Triggers
 - Services, Environments, Infrastructure
 - File Store files
 - Execution history
+- Standalone templates (not referenced by pipelines)

-**Why?** This tool focuses on pipelines only.
+**Why?** This tool focuses on pipeline-related resources.
 Use Harness's built-in export/import or Terraform for other resources.

 ---